Unburdened by history, Fiona does a quick reconnaissance of her mother-in-law’s house, shifting memorabilia out of children’s reach.

 Kay remembers it as the ends of the earth when she was a new bride, arriving at a cottage by the sea.
 Eventually the salt had etched into her skin and she’d fallen into the rhythm of the tides.
 The feel and taste of sand came to define her days.

-Since her husband passed, there were documents to say she owns this land, but she knows paper will turn to dust.
-It will join the bones of prehistoric animals that crawled out of the ocean onto this shore, or the dark blood of ancient warriors, spilled into the footsteps of pale-skinned opportunists.
+Since her husband passed, there are documents to say she owns this land, but she knows paper will turn to dust.
+It will join the bones of prehistoric animals that crawled out of the ocean onto this shore; or the dark blood of ancient warriors, spilled into the footsteps of pale-skinned opportunists.

-Ahead of the group on the track, Caleb makes grand swinging actions with the cricket bat while his father, Simon, weighs the ball, tossing it from hand to hand, scrutinising the surface, and polishing it in his groin.
+Ahead of the group on the track, Caleb makes grand swinging actions with the cricket bat while his father, Simon, tosses the ball from hand to hand.
 Fiona chases them, waving a tube of sunscreen.

 Kay allows Terri to believe that her small hand on the walking stick is helping.
 Glad of a moment to spend with her granddaughter, she points with her spare hand in the direction of a profusion of greenery growing over a corner of the garden.
 “That’s Marigold’s Ivy.”